openMSX User's Manual

 3.2 Some Simple Console Commands

-You can reset your MSX with the Console command reset and exit openMSX with the command exit.
-As is explained in the previous chapter, you can change machines with the machine command and you can insert extensions with the ext command (use tab-completion to see the list of possible extension names).
+You can reset your MSX with the console command reset and exit openMSX with the command exit.
+As explained in the previous chapter, you can change machines with the machine command and you can insert extensions with the ext command (use tab-completion to see the list of possible extension names).
 Remove extensions with the remove_extension command or get a list of the currently inserted extensions with the list_extensions command.
 Other commands will be discussed later on in this manual.

 3.3 Settings